 The P80 device is designed to provide competitive electricity in high wind, high wave and deeper waters.
 In the long term, the device can be deployed across the world, anywhere where there are waters over 45 m water depth, with medium to high wave and wind power.
 In the initial years, the first devices will be deployed in the most suitable countries, according to the resource, current grid, current political push and tariffs.

 It is important that the device design already takes into account any requirements from these countries, such as the need for them to be classified.
 There is no overruling classification structure that the device fits into, as it is the world’s only hybrid device with offshore operation experience.
 It is therefore possible, that different countries will have different classification demands.

 Lloyds Register performed the analysis and the work with developing the regulatory framework has been based on the report issued by them.
 FPP has developed a matrix together with the engineering partner which shall be used by all parties during the design development, intended to identify system by system, the various standards, codes and regulations that applies.
 The report is a living document and will be held updated by FPP during the entire design process.
-A workshop is planned in the start of period 4 to finalise the regulatory framework for the concept phase as a part of the technology qualification process which is led by Lloyds Register.
+A workshop was conducted during period 4 to finalise the regulatory framework for the concept phase as a part of the technology qualification process which is led by Lloyds Register.

 Engagement with policy makers

 Scottish Energy Minister, Fergus Ewing MSP, learning more about FPP